Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Main Results and Examples

 \begin{lemma} The exists a sequence of distributions $\{ U_{X^n}^n \}_{n \in \mathbb{N}}$ with $U_{X^n}^n \in \cP^{\sym}(\cX^n)$ such that, for every $n \in \mathbb{N}$ and $Q_{X^n} \in \cP^{\sym}(\cX^n)$, we have $Q_{X^n}(x^n) \leq |\cT_n(\cX)|\, U_{X^n}^n(x^n)$ for all $x^n \in \cX^n$. \end{lemma}

+In the above lemma we used $\cT_n(\cX)$ to denote the set of $\cX$-types of length $n$.
 This is the classical analogue of the universal state originally introduced in the quantum setting~\cite{hayashi09b,hayashi09c}.
-The proof uses the method of types~\cite{csiszar98}, and the result is only sensible for (finite) discrete sets.
+The proof uses the method of types~\cite{csiszar98}, and the result is only sensible for finite sets.

 \begin{IEEEproof} The universal distributions are given by